Natural And Divine Interventions

 But, as always, all things are to be in moderation.

 “All things are lawful for me, but I will not be enslaved by anything.”
 1 Corinthians 6:12

 The totality of our being is comprised of spirit, mind, and body.
 Therefore, an equilibrium must be achieved to create healing and maintain health.

-To attain that necessary balance, the following steps are needed: a godly life that leads to repentance from sins; a harmonious family life; the right diet; a sensible exercise regimen; a constant pursuit of knowledge; eight to ten hours of daily sleep; and scheduled times for socializing, relaxation (preferably outdoors under the sun, and even getting a pet is a good idea), and vacation to relieve stress.
+To attain that necessary balance, the following steps are needed: a godly life that leads to repentance from sins; a harmonious family life; solid diet and hydration protocols; a sensible exercise regimen; a constant pursuit of knowledge; eight to ten hours of daily sleep; and scheduled times for socializing, relaxation (preferably outdoors under the sun, and even getting a pet is a good idea), and vacation to relieve stress.